andrewufrank/daino/README.md

 The special directory `resources` is used to keep style (`csl`) and biliography (`bib`) files.
 In blogs, they are referenced with relative path, but including `resources/...`.
 For the style, the default `resources/chicago-fullnote-bibliography-bb.csl` is set if nothing else given.

-in the `docs` directgory is the separated `theme` directory, which determines the apparence of the site.
+in the `docs` directory is the separated `theme` directory, which determines the apparance of the site.
 There must be a link to the theme directory in the dough directory (TODO remove the needs).

-Starting with `-t` for `test` selects the settingsfile in the example test site.
+Starting with `daino -t` for `test` selects the settingsfile in the example test site.

 # Test site
 Test with the included example site (in the `docs/site` directory) and the provided `theme` can be extended to include all troublesome cases.
-The tests are executed with `-t` switch (e.g. `cabal run ssgbake -- -t`).
+The tests are executed with `-t` switch (e.g. `cabal run daino -- -t` or easier `cabal instal daino && daino -t).
 A html server (scotty) is started; the result can be viewed in the broswer at `localhost:3000` (the port can be selected in the `settings` file.

 Alternatively, the resulting site can be tested in the browser with
 - SimpleServer (must be installed from Hackage with `cabal install` - not yet on 8.10 with base 4.14) with `simpleserver -p <portnumber>` or
 - `python3 -m http.server <portnumber>`
-        running in `ssg/docs/site/baked`.
+        running in `daino/docs/site/baked`.

 ## Defaults
 The markdonw file for each page included in the site must  contain in the yaml header values for title, author, date etc. Missing values are replaced with defaults, which are stored in the same format in a file.